hxriharan/hxriharan.github.io/_projects/classical-cv-interactive.md

 title: "Classical Computer Vision Interactive Web Interface"
 collection: projects
 permalink: /projects/classical-cv-interactive
-excerpt: 'A comprehensive interactive web application for testing and visualizing classical computer vision algorithms with real-time image processing capabilities. **Will be adding a video to this soon!**'
+excerpt: 'A comprehensive interactive web application for testing and visualizing classical computer vision algorithms with real-time image processing capabilities.
+Will be adding a video to this soon!'
 date: Released on 2025-08-19
 image:
   path: &image /images/classical-cv.jpg